aryanbansal1210/urban-design-energy-cooptimisation/README.md

 https://github.com/user-attachments/assets/20537265-518a-4e6d-87ee-2e686629227a

-*A date / time slider moves the sun correctly for the site's latitude; buildings cast geometry-accurate shadows.
-The same shadow engine feeds the energy model's per-cell PV yield.*
+*A full day in twenty seconds: the sun sweeps over the district and every shadow moves with it.
+The same solar-geometry engine that draws these shadows derates each roof's PV yield in the optimiser - the picture and the numbers come from one physics.*

 ![Night scene](media/03_night_lighting_streetlights.png)
 *Night mode: lit buildings and the solar / grid streetlight split from the model.*